 Is a bridal shower a bachelorette party?

 No, there is a fundamental difference between a bridal shower and a bachelorette party.
 A bridal shower is a special get-together with the bride’s family and friends where the bride is showered with gifts to help her prepare for the next chapter of her life.
-A bachelorette party is with the bride’s closest friends for a night out or a weekend away together to celebrate her last days as a single woman.
+A bachelorette party is with the bride’s closest friends for a girl’s night out or a weekend getaway together to celebrate her last days as a single woman.